Winter SUP paddling tips from SUP My Race

 Check The Conditions

 Wind is a greater threat to a paddler in winter than during the rest of the year.
-Not only for the difficulty in paddling but from wind chill, at or around freezing even a light breeze will reduce the air temp significantly.
+Not only for the difficulty in paddling, but from wind chill, at or around freezing, even a light breeze will reduce the air temperature significantly.
 And wind moves ice.

 It gets hard to move around the board sometimes.